GSA/open-gsa-redesign/_apidocs/searchgov-results.md

 Most customers use the hosted search results page, but you can use our two SearchGov APIs you to display results within your own website.

 1. Results API.
 Use the results API to receive web results, best bets, news, and videos in one JSON call.
-2. <a href="searchgov-clicks/">Clicks API</a>.
+2. [Clicks API](https://open.gsa.gov/api/searchgov-clicks/).
 Use the clicks API with the search results API to send us click data.
 This data improves the relevance of your web results.

 While using the APIs gives you more control over the look and feel of the search results, you will need a team of designers, engineers, and other digital service experts to create your search experience and maintain it over time.